tedneward/ProfBlog/content/blog/2016/revisiting-rotor.md

 And then I got to write a book on it.
 Double wow.

 And then Microsoft decided to pay me to follow up on the first edition with a second edition, which they would give away for free.
-Which, by the way, you can get off of my professional site [here](../../files/SSCLI2.pdf).
+Which, by the way, you can get [here](../../files/SSCLI2.pdf).

 Triple wow.